 '''

 Integer immediate =

 max(

-if (if t[i].immediate and t[i].from == selectedState
+if t[i].immediate and t[i].from == selectedState and c[i] then i else 0

-then c[i]

-else false)

-then i

-else 0

 for i in 1 : size(t, 1));

 '''

 In a similar way, the Integer delayed is calculated as the index for a potentially delayed transition, i.e. a transition taking place at the next clock tick.
 In this case the from-state needs to be equal to nextState: